CLSFramework/sample-playmaker-server-go-gRPC/README.md

 ## Why & How it works

 Originally the RoboCup 2D Soccer Simulation teams used C++, as the main code base (Agent2D aka Helios Base) was written in this language due to its performance.
-Due to the popularity of Go in Machine Learning & AI spaces we decided to create a Go platform which would be equivalent to Agent 2D.
+Due to the popularity of Golang we decided to create a Golang platform which would be equivalent to Agent 2D.
-However, using Go alone was too slow as preprocessing sensor information & tasks such as localization took too long.
+However, using Golang alone was too slow as preprocessing sensor information & tasks such as localization took too long.

 For this reason we have split up the code into two segments:
-The data processing section in proxy, which creates a World Model (state), and passes it to Go for planning to occur.
+The data processing section in proxy, which creates a World Model (state), and passes it to Golang for planning to occur.
 This repository uses gRPC to pass along the World Model, but there is a sister-repo which is compatible with thrift.

 ```mermaid
 sequenceDiagram